4.6. Programmable Accounts

 Two possible use cases are sketched below:

 1. Dividends: an address can receive a share of the funds held in an indicated reserve, depending on how many tokens it stores (e.g., security tokens representing quotas of the shareholders).
-The creator of the programmable account creator defines:
+The creator of the programmable account defines:

 • Specific address(es) entitled to receive the funds;